 - Yes, the medical school has adequate sustainability requirements for food and beverages and is engaged in efforts to increase food and beverage sustainability. - There are sustainability guidelines for food and beverages, but they are insufficient or optional.
-The medical school is engaged in efforts to increase food and beverage sustainability. - There are sustainability guidelines for food and beverages, but they are insufficient or optional.
-The medical school is not engaged in efforts to increase food and beverage sustainability. - 0 There are no sustainability guidelines for food and beverages.
+The medical school is engaged in efforts to increase food and beverage sustainability.

-8. Does the medical school or associated institution apply sustainability criteria when making decisions about supply procurement?
-Yes, the medical school has adequate sustainability requirements for supply procurement and is

-- Yes, the medical school has adequate sustainability requirements for supply procurement and is engaged in efforts to increase sustainability of procurement. - There are sustainability guidelines for supply procurement, but they are insufficient or optional.
-The medical school is engaged in efforts to increase sustainability of procurement. - There are sustainability guidelines for supply procurement, but they are insufficient or optional.
-The medical school is not engaged in efforts to increase sustainability of procurement. - 0 There are no sustainability guidelines for supply procurement.
+- There are sustainability guidelines for food and beverages, but they are insufficient or optional.
+1 The medical school is not engaged in efforts to increase food and beverage sustainability.
+0 There are no sustainability guidelines for food and beverages. - 8.
+Does the medical school or associated institution apply sustainability criteria when making decisions about supply procurement?
+Yes, the medical school has adequate sustainability requirements for supply procurement and is 3 engaged in efforts to increase sustainability of procurement.
+There are sustainability guidelines for supply procurement, but they are insufficient or optional.
+2 The medical school is engaged in efforts to increase sustainability of procurement.
+There are sustainability guidelines for supply procurement, but they are insufficient or optional.
+The medical school is not engaged in efforts to increase sustainability of procurement.
+0 There are no sustainability guidelines for supply procurement.